“eBay feedback DSR policy isn’t fair to hobby or casual sellers!”

 So why is having eBay as your hobby the only hobby where it is not supposed to inconvenience you in any way?
 If your hobby is eBay, then getting your items shipped quickly, packing well, taking good pictures, answering emails, etc are a part of the hobby.
 If you cannot meet these simple requirements of the hobby then, guess what, you cannot do the hobby and DSRs will issue that smackdown.

 When I was in college, I was what you could call a hobby seller.
-I sold when I could find time to list and it was often only a few items a month unless I was on break because I had class and a ton of work.
+I sold when I could find time to list and it was often only a few items a month unless I was on break because I had classes and a ton of work.
 But during my “hobby” phase I didn’t totally slack off.
 In fact, when I was only selling a handful of items, it was even easier to give good service because I was only mailing 1 or 2 packages instead of hundreds, answering only a few emails, etc.

 My point is that being a part time, hobby or casual seller doesn’t have to mean bad seller.
 But, for a lot of people, it does because they think that the badge of part time, hobby or casual gives them license to give poor service.
 As long as you can give full time attention to your few items on your part time schedule, there should be no reason this affects you.